In a Nutshell:

 We have a love/hate relationship with the Juno II’s implementation here.
 On the one hand, heat is always a welcome addition to any model, and its presence here gives the chair another therapeutic feature.

-On the other hand, the twin heating coils are placed on either side of the chair, and the heat winds up hitting your sides more than the lumbar region of your back.
+On the other hand, the twin heating coils are placed on either side of the chair, and the heat hits your sides more than the lumbar region of your back.

 The heat will feel amazing if you’ve recently suffered cracked or broken ribs.
-But if you want heat on the small of your back, you’re only going to get a little as it radiates out from the heating coils, so although we love that the feature is present, we’re less than thrilled about the implementation here.
+But if you want heat on the small of your back, you’ll only get a little as it radiates out from the heating coils, so although we love that the feature is present, we’re less than thrilled about the implementation here.

 A Decent But Unexceptional Air Massage